rnwood/DataVerseALM-legacy/README.md

  - Copy the contents of this repo into a new Git workspace
  - Edit this file and remove this header.
+ - Add any custom first time setup instructions (like selecting 'yes' to the 'enable D365 apps' option if your solution needs is)
  - Edit `settings.ps1` and set the `$solutionname` and list of dependencies (put files in `dependencies`)
  - Edit `data\config.json` to define the set of data records to be controlled.
  - Follow the instructions below to understand how to export the initial version of your solution and data.